 The concrete for the foundation sets (or doesn’t…) in first and second grade.
 Ten-frames are magical!
 Not only do they help students see how the ability to compose and decompose numbers helps connect facts they know with facts they are learning, but they also plant the seed for place value.

 Students should have extensive exposure to the combinations that make ten using objects or drawings in Kindergarten (CCSSM K.OA.4).
 This skill goes by many names: friends of 10, making ten, tens partners.
 But it’s an absolutely essential skill–move it up to the top of your to-do list!
-Raise you right hand and repeat, I will not let my kinders become firsties without knowing their combinations for ten!
-Why is is so important?
+Raise your right hand and repeat, I will not let my kinders become firsties without knowing their combinations for ten!
+Why is it so important?
 In 1st grade students are expected to add and subtract within 20 with fluency to 10 (CCSSM 1.OA.6).
 That means they should have automaticity of the facts within 10 by the end of 1st grade.
 Why?
 Because in 2nd grade the standard is for fluency of facts within 20 (CCSSM 2.OA.2).
 Do you see that beautiful progression?
-Do you also see, however, how critical it is that students master their grade level standards?
+Do you also see, however, how critical it is that students master their grade-level standards?
 And what happens after 2nd grade?
 Multiplication, of course, but that’s a post for another day.

 Which finally brings me to today’s activity, which utilizes the Using Tens strategy.
-We want students to be so familiar with their ten combinations that they automatically use them.
+We want students to be so familiar with their combinations for ten that they automatically use them.
 When a child is trying to add, for example, 9 + 4, a great strategy is to split (decompose) the 4 into 3 and 1, use the 1 with the 9 to make a 10, and then add on the 3 to make 13.
 Likewise, to add 8 + 3, split the 3 into 2 and 1, use the 2 with the 8 to make 10, and add on the extra 1.
 All this is a mental process, of course, but it begins with lots of work on ten-frames–first with counters and then by drawing.
 Look at the picture below that illustrates 9 + 4.
 Don’t you see the splitting of the 4 into 3 and 1?

-I hope I’ve given you some food for though today and helped you to better see the progression of fact mastery through the early grades.
+I hope I’ve given you some food for thought today and helped you to better see the progression of fact mastery through the early grades.
 I’d love to hear your comments!
 Click here to grab the freebie assessment.